Chest and Shoulder Workout for Women

-Most women’s gym routines completely skip chest and shoulder training or toss in a few “toning” moves with dumbbells and call it a day.
+Most women skip chest and shoulders… or just do a couple of light dumbbell moves and call it a day.

 dumbells